-36 people said they were unable to find a dentist who would provide NHS treatment.
+60 people said they were unable to find a dentist who would provide NHS treatment.
+Of these 24 are since our last report in November 2020 and have come via our signposting/information function.

 During the first lockdown, dentists were closed, and emergency treatment was only available via the emergency telephone number.
 Each case was triaged, but the criteria for eligibility for treatment was extremely strict.
 Being in extreme pain and unable to eat or sleep were not considered severe enough, regardless of the length of time suffering.
 People who were eligible received the minimum treatment possible to relieve the pain.
 Some were told to find a dentist to complete the treatment, which they could not do.